Discover the south of France wine regions

-Perennially popular as a holiday destination, the South West of France covers some of the most spectacular scenery in the country.
-Alongside the stunning hills, expansive views and beautiful river valleys, this part of France is also home to some incredible wine producing areas.
+Perennially popular as a holiday destination, the south of France covers some of the most spectacular scenery in the country.
+Alongside the stunning hills, expansive views, and beautiful river valleys, this part of France is also home to some incredible wine producing areas.

-Situated to the south of Bordeaux, around the rivers Dordogne and Garonne, the vineyards of the south-west occupy around 40,000 acres of land.
+Situated to the south of Bordeaux, around the rivers Dordogne and Garonne, the vineyards of the south occupy around 40,000 acres of land.
 For a wine lover, this area offers the opportunity to discover a variety of renowned vintages, which complement the equally respected regions of Champagne and the Rhone Valley.
-And with many stunning villas in France available to rent surrounded by some of the world’s best vineyards, why wait to discover the wonderful wines of the south-west of France?

 Nothing can really come close to trying a Bordeaux right there at the vineyard where it’s produced.
 In south-west France, you can take your pick from over 100,000 vineyards dotted across the region.
 Be aware, however, that the term ‘Bordeaux’ covers a variety of more familiar wines, from Merlots to Sauvignon Blancs.